Wait-For-It-123/logiCAD/README.md

 6. Launch Eclipse and go to "File -> Open projects from File System"
 7. Click "Directory", navigate to the directory where you extracted the zip file and select it.
 8. Click "Finish"
-9. In the project explorer, click the arrow to the left to open the LogiCAD-0.1.0 project
+9. In the project explorer, click the arrow to the left expand the LogiCAD project directory
 10. Navigate to src.code.driver
-11. Right click on the file "driver.java" and select run as -> Java Application
+11. Right click on the file "driver.java" and select Run As -> Java Application
 12. The LogiCAD application should be launched

 ### RUN FROM CLONE:
 1. Download GitBash from the URL: https://git-for-windows.github.io/ and install it
 2. Create a new folder in your filesystem where you would like your local repository to reside
-3. Open GitBash, navigate to the directory you created
+3. Open GitBash andnavigate to the directory you created using the `cd` command
 4. Clone the repository using the command `git clone https://github.com/Wait-For-It-123/logiCAD.git`

       i.
 This will create a local repository in the folder you created in step 1 whose root folder is named "logiCAD"
 5. Launch Eclipse and go to "File -> Open projects from File System"
 6. Click "Directory", navigate to the "logiCAD" directory from step 3a.
 7. Click "Finish"
-8. In the project explorer, click the arrow to the left to open the LogiCAD project
+8. In the project explorer, click the arrow to the left to expand the LogiCAD project directory
 9. Navigate to src.code.driver
-10. Right click on the file "driver.java" and select run as -> Java Application
+10. Right click on the file "driver.java" and select Run As -> Java Application
 11. The LogiCAD application should be launched